synoptic/wis2-global-cache-public/README.md

 * Domain Name System (DNS) configuration
   * A Route 53 hosted zone
   * A registered domain name
+  * A cert for ssl/tls with associated records in the hosted zone
 * NAT Gateways (2) for static IP addresses

-and
 * An S3 bucket where the assets are stored
   * this is currently managed by the UKMet office and provided by ASDI
 * the necessary role to which the necessary permissions are attached.
-Currently the `WIS2ManagerLambdaRole` referenced in the wis2_lambda_stack.py.
+Currently, the `WIS2ManagerLambdaRole` referenced in the wis2_lambda_stack.py.

 #### 3.1.2.
 AWS CDK (Cloud Development Kit)